philtiger30/rea_test/improvements/README.md

 # author: Lin Bi
 -------------------------------------------
 The general idea to improve the Hellp World app is to use some AWS service to get a robust and redundant deployment in AWS cloud.
+Another idea to improve is to use Nagios to monitor the servers and deploy HA proxy for the load sharing.

-#Example on AWS cloud platform:
+#Examples on AWS cloud platform:
 -------------------------------------------
 Add "-include create_ec2_ins" in your ansible playbook to create AWS EC2 instance with ansible ec2 module.